ivargr/python-bioinformatics/virtual_environments/Exercises.md

 ## Exercise 2: Install a package inside your virtual environment
 We want to install the package `pyfaidx`, which is a Python package for reading fasta files.

 Run the appropriate commands for installing the package.
-Look at the slides if you are unsure what command to run.
+Look at the lecture slides if you are unsure what command to run.

 Try uninstalling `pyfaidx` and then installing it again.
 Run the command `python3 -m pip list` before and after uninstalling to list all the packages you have installed.